algonquin-college-sat/24w-cst8334-300-group-9/README.md

 ## Setting up the local environment
 ### Set up Environment Variables:

-Under `backend` folder, reate a .env file in the project root directory.
+Under `backend` folder, create a .env file in the project root directory.
 Add the following environment variables to the .env file:

 ```